Freelancing is on the rise, and for a good reason. And why not?

 Language learning can have different meanings for different people.

 For some, it is an avenue for better career prospects, whereas it is one of the long-forgotten hobbies for others.

 Whatever your life’s goal may be, studying a foreign language can expand your horizons.

 Being bilingual is impressive!
-Knowing an additional language can prove to be an incredible asset, especially if you’re tired of the nine-to-five routine job.
+Knowing an additional language can be an incredible asset, especially if you’re tired of the nine-to-five routine job.

-With the current economic crunch, freelance language jobs and work from home are an outstanding opportunity to grab.
+With the current economic crunch, freelance language jobs and work-from-home are outstanding opportunities to grab.